Lyf-Planner/signature-debouncer/README.md

 // [1, 2, 3, 4, 5, 6]
 ```

-**Example Case:**
+## Examples

-Now for a more realistic use case suppose you have some data with ID `1234` being updated from multiple sources in quick succession, but only want to apply the final result after the flurry of updates is over.
-You could use the signature `{ id: '1234' }` and apply a delay of `5000` ms:
+For a more realistic use case, suppose you have some data with ID `1234` being updated from multiple sources in quick succession, but only want to apply the final result after the flurry of updates is over.
+You could simply use the signature `1234` and apply a delay of `5000` ms:
 ```
 const updateItemTitle = (title) => {
     // .. updating logic